Optical Resonances: From Eigenmodes to Scattering Features: OUTLOOK AND PERSPECTIVE

-The rapid development of resonant nanophotonics has significantly advanced our understanding of light-matter interaction in open photonic systems.
-Concepts that were once explored mainly at the level of fundamental physics, such as BICs, Fano interference, and topological photonic modes, are increasingly being translated into practical design principles for functional photonic devices.
-As the field matures, the central challenge is shifting from the discovery of new resonant phenomena toward the systematic engineering of robust, scalable, and application-ready resonant platforms.
-Recent research moves from the discovery of fundamental resonant phenomena toward the engineering of functional devices on-demand.
-One of the challenges is the sensitivity of high-quality-factor resonances to the angular divergence of focused beams, as discussed in Fig.3c, which often leads to performance degradation.
-The development of photonic flatbands with a small group velocity over a large portion of the Brillouin zone allows engineering of resonant enhancement that is robust against angular divergence~\cite{leykam2018perspective,sun2025flatband}.
-The practical implementation of flatbands is streamlined through techniques like Brillouin zone folding~\cite{murai2022engineering,wang2023brillouin}.
-By perturbing the equally spaced dimer unit cells, a period doubling effect is achieved that folds additional bound states into the radiative continuum, creating QGMs with predictable properties.
+Resonant nanophotonics is increasingly moving from the discovery of fundamental effects, such as BICs, Fano interference, and topological photonic modes, toward the design of robust and scalable photonic devices.
+A key challenge is the sensitivity of high-Q resonances to the angular divergence of focused beams, which can broaden spectral features and degrade device performance, as discussed in Fig.~4c.
+Photonic flatbands offer a route to angularly robust resonant enhancement by maintaining low group velocity over an extended region of the Brillouin zone~\cite{leykam2018perspective,sun2025flatband}.
+Such flatbands can be engineered through Brillouin-zone folding~\cite{murai2022engineering,wang2023brillouin}; for example, period doubling in perturbed dimerized lattices folds additional bound states into the radiation continuum, giving rise to QGMs with controllable properties.

 The integration of materials with unconventional symmetries is opening novel pathways for light control that extend far beyond the capabilities of traditional isotropic media~\cite{tselikov2025tunable}.
 While the techniques for nanostructuring these materials are rapidly maturing~\cite{munkhbat2023nanostructured}, the achievable precision and surface quality have yet to reach the rigorous benchmarks established by mature semiconductor platforms like Si, GaAs, or GaP.
 To overcome fabrication limitations such as surface roughness and material damage from etching, the concept of etchless metasurfaces has emerged~\cite{huang2023ultrahigh,chen2023high}.
 By patterning an auxiliary oxide or polymer layer instead of the primary high-index material, the structural and electronic properties of the active medium are preserved.